mosip/mosip-infra/deployment/v3/rancher/on-prem/README.md

 ## Reverse proxy (Nginx) + Wireguard bastion host
 * Install [Nginx reverse proxy](./nginx/) that proxies into ingresscontroller on a seperate node.
+* Note that TLS termination is done on Nginx which means traffic from Nginx to cluster is HTTP (not HTTPS).
+A [Wireguard mesh](../../utils/wireguard-mesh/README.md) may be installed to ensure encrypted traffic.
 ##  Adding new nodes to cluster.
 _This step is only required if you have to add more nodes to an existing cluster._
 * Copy the ssh keys, setup Docker and open ports as given above.